 This page is a welcome message for the Support Forums.
 We hope that you will find this a useful resource, as it is intended to be a "Quick-Start Manual" rather than full documentation.
-Please play nice.
-This introduction is designed to help you find your way around the forums and to hopefully get you started as quickly as possible.
+This introduction is designed to help you find your way around the forums and get started as quickly as possible.
 There is more information available at an expanded Codex article, Using the Support Forums.

 Before you post, make sure you're posting about a self hosted WordPress.org site and NOT a WordPress.com site.
 If you're not sure, read WordPress.com vs WordPress.org.

 These forums are meant for the core application, themes, and plugins that are distributed on wordpress.org.
 We do not support commercial themes or products.

 Many of the questions that are posted in the forums have been posted many times before, and get the same answers each time.
 Before starting a new thread, please try searching the forums for an answer.
 Both the forums and the Codex have been indexed by Google, so if you can't find your answer with a forum search, it is worth typing it into Google too (e.g. Google for site:wordpress.org/support widget).
 If you do find a topic that describes a problem similar to yours, read it but do not post in that topic to ask for help.

 The forum is split into sections, with each forum having its own one-line description on the front page.
 Please try to choose the most suitable section for your new topic, and please post your topic in only one section.
 Multi posting is frowned upon.
 Duplicate postings will be closed or deleted.
 Posting your own topic is smiled upon.
 Unless you are using the same version of WordPress on the same physical server hosted by the same hosts with the same plugins, theme, and configurations as the original poster, do not post in someone else's thread.
 Start your own topic.